fc1943s/vault/data/spirituality/the-book-of-knowing-and-worth.md

 The belief that you are alone and insignificant is a key thing here.
 If you know you are not alone and if you know you have significance, what you attend to changes.
 The disempowerment you have experienced so far on this plane to mechanize yourself in accordance with existing structures has attended to your fear, to your misplacement of your true identity.
 But the coming days of this text, we will say, will be to walk you forward with our hand in yours attending to yourself as one who may be worthy of the kingdom.
 “The Kingdom,” we say, will be the title of a future chapter, but you must understand already that that is where this road is taking you.

-Paul has a memory from his childhood, where his hand was held by his father’s, and he was taken on a journey through a system where the world of the future was portrayed before him.[2](#undefined#footnote-25936-2) He looked at the world before him in wonder and saw what could be in another time, and those things became real to him because somebody else took the time to create them, to show him what may be so.
+Paul has a memory from his childhood, where his hand was held by his father’s, and he was taken on a journey through a system where the world of the future was portrayed before him.
+He looked at the world before him in wonder and saw what could be in another time, and those things became real to him because somebody else took the time to create them, to show him what may be so.
 In some ways we are doing this with the readers of this book.
 We are taking you each by hand to welcome you to what can be as yourselves as you coexist as a species, as a civilization, who honors the truth of who each of you are.

 Will this happen in this lifetime?
 Yes.
 This is the lifetime where it _can_ happen, as enough of you attend to your worth, to your divinity, and the divinity in all things.
 The kingdom, we say, is the anchoring of the frequency of the Christ consciousness on this plane of existence.
 The trials that mankind has faced, without exception, have been the trials that have been born in separation.
 When you realize you are no longer separate from your true selves, or from the true selves of your fellows, you begin to listen differently and the music that is playing will be heard, will be heard, will be heard.